wfpc/ThreatHuntingCheatSheet/Linux.md

 Simple usefull threat hunting cheat sheet for Linux environments, keep in mind these notes is usefull in newly enviroments not old Linux versions.

-This cheatsheet in more usefull when you don't access/not permited to use your tools in the case/eviroment or the time you reach to incidents.
+This cheatsheet is more usefull when you don't access/not permited to use your tools in the case/eviroment or the time you reach to incidents.

 ## **System Information**